RoboSense-Robotics/robosense_ac_ros2_sdk_infra/modules/ac_driver/README.md

 For IMU data, add the IMU display.

 4. Select Topics:
-Configure the displays to subscribe to the appropriate topics published by the ros2_metas node.
+Configure the displays to subscribe to the appropriate topics published by the ac_driver node.

-By following these steps, you can view the published sensor data from the ros2_metas node using graphical interfaces like rviz.
+By following these steps, you can view the published sensor data from the ac_driver node using graphical interfaces like rviz.

 #### 3.3.2 Recording and Viewing Data
 You can use the built-in ROS2 bag recording tool to record and then play back the data for viewing.
 Here are the steps: